kati-tran/Kais-R-Us/README.md

 	Stores item name in a session so that storePage.java can grab it and show it.
 When Add to Cart is clicked it triggers the servlet shoppingCart.java

+	NOTE: This file is nested more into some folders than the other servlets are.
+This is because of the connection with ajax.

 - shoppingCart.java: stores all the items into a shopping cart session.

 - checkout.java: When the Check Out tab is clicked, this servlet will show all the items in the shopping cart